xoxzo/blog.xoxzo.com/content/Events/we-are-10-years-old-en.md

 Morning walk
 -------------------------------------------------
-The Andaman has guided morning walks that brings you around the resort with a knowledgable guide that will talk you through the variety of flaura and fauna they have around the resort and near the beach.
+The Andaman has guided morning walks that brings you around the resort with a knowledgable guide that will talk you through the variety of flora and fauna they have around the resort and near the beach.

 We requested one and our guide Elis showed us the resident tockay gecko nesting